-The general consensus seems to be that websites should take no longer than 3 seconds to load.
-This is the ‘best practice’ when it comes to Speed Index as recommended by Google, but it should be treated as more of a maximum than a target.
+The consensus seems to be that websites should take no longer than 3 seconds to load.
+This is the ‘best practice’ regarding Speed Index as recommended by Google, but it should be treated as more of a maximum than a target.

 Ultimately, the faster your website loads, the better.
 So you should probably aim for a much lower Speed Index than that—especially if you’re running an ecommerce store.

-In fact, Google Webmaster Maile Ohye said 2 seconds is the threshold for an ecommerce website, but that was back in 2010.
-And even back then, they clarified that Google aims for under 0.5 seconds.
+Google Webmaster Maile Ohye said 2 seconds is the threshold for an ecommerce website, but that was back in 2010.
+And even then, they clarified that Google aims for under 0.5 seconds.

 It’s also worth noting that Speed Index is just one of many metrics used to measure site loading speeds.
-It tells you how quickly the page displays visual content to users, but there are others that are equally important.
+It tells you how quickly the page displays visual content to users, but others are equally important.

-Time to First Byte is another speed metric that represents the responsiveness of the server.
+Time to First Byte is another speed metric representing the server’s responsiveness.
 The recommended Time to First Byte is under 1.3 seconds.

 How long are users prepared to wait for sites to load?